 Flaxseed: This flowed the most easily and conformed to where you laid it.

-As mentioned above, we narrowed it down to our three finalists because they were so readily available from the majority of supermarkets with bulk bins.
-All were well under $1.00 per pound.
+As mentioned above, we narrowed it down to our three finalists because they were readily available from the majority of supermarkets with bulk bins.
+Prices, of course, will vary based on your area and shopping options.
+The costs shown below are averages.

 If you’re going solely for heat retention, use flaxseed.
 But all three of the fillers we tested performed better than water and so should stay warm longer than a traditional hot water bottle.